Testing

 - should be assigned for homework to the individual;

-3. You can even use the ‘Sort’ tool to have Excel rearrange your class list to show you your weakest to strongest spellers, indicating who may need more help, and who may need to move groups or continue onto the next Smart Words level.
+- can be skipped by the whole group. - You can even use the ‘Sort’ tool to have Excel rearrange your class list to show you your weakest to strongest spellers, indicating who may need more help, and who may need to move groups or continue onto the next Smart Words level.

 Session Methodology